babeheim/docs-test/Troubleshooting.md

 #### I'm hosting fonts on my server and icons don't show up
 Please check server's [MIME types](https://github.com/EnlightenAgency/Server-Setup-MIME-Types-Headers/blob/master/font-mimetypes.txt)

 Please check for [CORS](https://github.com/FortAwesome/Font-Awesome/issues/4675#issuecomment-58192275)

+For Internet Explorer, please check that you don't serve files with "no-store" option in Cache-control header(https://github.com/FortAwesome/Font-Awesome/issues/6454)

 #### Are you/your customers using Adblock Plus?
 If "Remove Social Media Buttons" option is enabled, you will miss some brand icons.
 Refer to [#1799]( https://github.com/FortAwesome/Font-Awesome/issues/1799) for more information.